jnehring/didge-lab/README.md

 If you use the system and struggle because you need more information, then please open a GitHub issue.
 I can write more documentation if there is a demand for it.

+There is also a version of the tutorial hosted on [Google Colab](https://colab.research.google.com/drive/1t3qLLzBLBrWtkHMfXHlinyQgoqmizlTF?usp=sharing).
+On Google Colab you can use DidgeLab without a local installation which should be a lot easier.

 ### 4.3 How to build a didgeridoo from a geometry?

 This is out of scope for this document.
 Again I refer to [Frank Geipels Website](https://www.didgeridoo-physik.de), he wrote down some ideas.
 I am trying 3d printing but there are other ways to do it.